AnemiB/term2assessment/README.md

 ## Running the Project

 1. **Start MongoDB:**
-    Ensure your MongoDB instance is running.
-If you are using a local MongoDB instance, you can start it with:
+    Ensure the MongoDB instance is running.
     ```bash
     mongodb
     ```